sofiayem/rtd-doc-tests/docs/source/basics.rst

   * *light material validators* that validate storage operations,
   * *heavy material* nodes that serve as cold storage, while all the light material ones cache hot data.

 * Innovative approach to :ref:`distributing workloads <network_consensus>` across the network.

-  To decentralize what is otherwise a centralized processing approach, the network consensus works in cycles and uses randomization (entropy) to select (not elect) the nodes to perform the aforementioned roles for each processing cycle.
+To decentralize what is otherwise a centralized processing approach:

+  * the network works in cycles;
+  * uses randomization (entropy) to select (not elect) the nodes to perform the aforementioned roles *for each object* in the ledger *in every processing cycle*.

 Omni-scaling spans both processing and persistence parts of the :ref:`bottom layer <big_pic>`.
 Let's take a closer look at both parts.